rsca7213/spring-boot-playground/README.md

 ## 🛫 Features:

 - CRUD operations on a simple Product entity
+- An example implementation of an Insurance Policy claim creation flow
 - User and Role management
 - Authentication and Authorization using JWT and Spring Security
 - Database migrations using Flyway